donatolab/biozentrum_block_course/Day_1/README.md

 11. We then load the suite2p data that we downloaded.
 You should now see some information about the downalod datasets.
 For example, the array self.F has two entries (1232, 55740).
-What do the 2 values represent?
+- What do the 2 values represent?

+12. For the next steps follow the instructions in the jupyter lab notebook...

+... good luck!